Scott Walker (singer): 1975–1978: The Walker Brothers reunite

-1981–1995: A new solo voice (Climate of Hunter and Tilt)
+1979–1995: Return to solo career

 In 1981, interest in Scott Walker's work was stimulated by the compilation Fire Escape in the Sky: The Godlike Genius of Scott Walker, containing tracks selected by Julian Cope, which reached number 14 on the UK Independent Chart.
 Building on the critical and sales momentum of the compilation, Walker subsequently signed with Virgin Records.

 In 1984, Walker released his first solo album in ten years, Climate of Hunter.
 The album furthered the complex and unnerving approach Walker had established on Nite Flights.
-While based loosely within the field of 1980s rock music (and featuring guest appearances by contemporary stars Billy Ocean and Mark Knopfler), it had a fragmented and trance-like approach.
-Many of its eight songs lacked either titles or easily identifiable melody, with only Walker's sonorous voice as the link to previous work.
+While based loosely within the field of 1980s rock music, and featuring guest appearances by contemporary stars Billy Ocean and Mark Knopfler, it had a fragmented and trance-like approach.
+Many of the eight songs lacked either titles ("Track Three", "Track Five" etc.) or easily identifiable melody, with only Walker's sonorous voice as the link to previous work.
 Like Nite Flights before it, Climate of Hunter was met with critical praise but low sales.
 Plans to tour were made but never came to fruition.
-A second album for Virgin was rumoured to be in the works (with Brian Eno and Daniel Lanois producing) but was abandoned after early sessions.
+A second album for Virgin was begun in 1985, with Brian Eno and Daniel Lanois producing and Robert Fripp on guitar, but was abandoned after early sessions.
 Soon afterwards, Walker was dropped by the label.